The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Spain and Portugal: Virginia Irurita of Made for Spain.

 The Algarve is famous for its oysters and clams.
-I can arrange for you to spend a day with a local fisherman, first learning the ropes of gathering the mollusks on his boat, and then tasting them as a welcome guest in his house—when they’re this fresh, all the local oysters need is just a little pepper or lemon.
-(No translator necessary: Many of the villagers speak English, because American television programs are subtitled rather than dubbed!)
-If you prefer something a bit fancier, you can go clam picking early one morning with Chef Andrew McGie of at the five-star Conrad Algarve hotel, then return to his kitchen and learn how to cook them in the traditional style, with some olive oil, garlic, and cilantro.
+We can arrange for you to spend a morning exploring Ría Formosa Natural Park by boat with a naturalist who can tell you about the flora and fauna of the area.
+Stop in a village on a small island to learn the ropes of gathering mollusks with a fisherman, and afterward tasting them—when they’re this fresh, all the local oysters need is just a little pepper or lemon.
+(No translator necessary either: Many of the villagers speak English, because American television programs are subtitled rather than dubbed!).
+If you prefer something a bit fancier, you can go clam picking early one morning with chef Andrew McGie of the five-star Conrad Algarve hotel, then return to his kitchen and learn how to cook them in the traditional style, with some olive oil, garlic, and cilantro.
 The final product will be the centerpiece of your meal that day.

 Prime picnic spot

 Right outside of the village of Alte—and in many other picturesque inland villages in the area—are some natural springs (fontes) that were once used to wash dishes and clothes.
 Nowadays, many locals bring a picnic of smoked sausages or barbecue some sardines or baby pork on the spring’s stone grill.

 Walking along a beach and stopping at one of the little restaurants by the water to enjoy a local specialty: rice cooked in a cataplana (a hammered copper dish) with prawns or fish.